R.C. Pro-Am: Reception and legacy

 The game has continued to receive positive reviews.
 Allgame's Chris Couper stated that R.C.
 Pro-Am is among the best NES games, due to its realistic nature.
 He praised its challenge and sound.
 Retro Gamer saw the game as a precursor to Micro Machines by Codemasters, and compared the action and variety of items to the later Mario Kart series.
 They hailed it as one of Rare's best early products, stating: "Radio-controlled car racing in videogame form was pretty much perfected here".
 The 2009 book Vintage Games compared it to Spy Hunter, noting its emphasis on collecting power-ups and weapons and not just on racing, saying that the trend of combining racing with vehicular combat would reappear in future games such as Super Mario Kart and Rock n' Roll Racing.
 Later in 2010, as part of Rare's 25th anniversary, the magazine said that it was Rare's first successful NES game and one of the first games to combine racing and vehicular combat.
 Readers ranked it 22nd in a list of top 25 Rare games.
-In 2016, VintageGamer.com praised it for still being enjoyable and challenging 28 years after its release.R.C.
+In 2016, VintageGamer.com praised it for still being enjoyable and challenging 28 years after its release.

+R.C.
 Pro-Am has appeared many times on various "best games" lists.
 A survey by GamePro in 1990 ranked it the 10th-best sports video game.
 Electronic Gaming Monthly placed it the 52nd best console video game of all time in 1997.
 Game Informer placed it number 84 on its "Top 100 Games of All Time" list in August 2001.
 Paste magazine placed it as the 8th greatest NES game ever, saying that it is "way more fun than real remote-control cars, which never seemed to be equipped with missile capabilities".
 IGN placed it the 13th-best NES game of all time, citing its player popularity and good sales.
 Executive Editor Craig Harris said that it was one of the first games to introduce the concept of vehicular combat, inspiring other games such as Super R.C.
 Pro-Am, R.C.
 Pro-Am II, and the Mario Kart series.
 1UP.com listed it as the 14th best NES game, citing its good graphics and gameplay elements, though the difficulty level was too high.
 As with other retrospectives, the website staff listed the game as inspiration for future series such as Super Off Road and Rock n' Roll Racing.
 In a retrospective at Rare's 25th anniversary, GamePro listed R.C.
 Pro-Am as one of Rare's best games, calling the release "one of Rare's finest moments".
 Rare began work on a follow-up game for the Nintendo 64, called Pro-Am 64, which changed direction and became Diddy Kong Racing.
 The NES version of R.C.
 Pro-Am is one of the 30 games in the Xbox One compilation Rare Replay.
+The game was re-released for the Nintendo Switch via the Nintendo Classics service on 21 February 2024.